 The second recommendation suggests that before initiating opioid therapy in chronic pain patients, it is important to establish realistic goals for pain and function.
-Also, patients should be educated that opioid therapy would be discontinued if risks are deemed greater than the benefits.
+Also, patients should be educated that opioid therapy would be discontinued if the risks are deemed greater than the benefits.
 Opioid prescriptions are only continued when there is a meaningful improvement in function and pain, and the benefit outweighs the risk to patient safety.

-Research suggests that long-term use of opioids is associated with serious risks, and that risk is dose-dependent.
+Research suggests that long-term use of opioids is associated with serious risks and that risk is dose-dependent.
 Research shows weak evidence that opioid therapy beyond six months results in clinically significant pain relief or clinically significant improvements in quality of life.
 Many patients who use long-term opiate therapy discontinue therapy due to adverse effects or inadequate pain control.
-Because of these facts, it is hard to predict which patient will have benefits greater than harms when receiving chronic opiate therapy.
+Because of these facts, it is hard to predict which patient will have greater benefits than harms when receiving chronic opiate therapy.

 When opioid therapy is initiated, the prescriber should determine how effectiveness will be evaluated.
 Also, treatment goals should be established with the patient before starting therapy.
 Goals should include relief in both pain and improvement in function.
 Conditions that lead to progressive functional impairment or injuries such as spinal cord trauma may have a primary goal of pain relief as opposed to improvements in physical function.
 The social and emotional well-being of patients should also be considered.